 The following data shows that most surveyed Coney Island - Sheepshead Bay residents had not been tested for COVID-19 because they did not feel sick.
 21% of residents surveyed did not plan to be vaccinated once eligible.
 The most common response (68%) for not wanting to take the COVID-19 vaccine was concern about the side effects.
 The most trusted source of information about COVID-19 in Coney Island - Sheepshead Bay were doctors or medical professionals.
-The most effective way to reach the most people.
+The majority of respondents in Coney Island and Sheepshead Bay ranked healthcare providers as the most effective way to reach the most people.
 Facebook was ranked second, and Tik Tok was rated third.

-Race/Ethnicity Total l haven't felt sick I was worried about being exposed to others who might have COVID-19 I heard that it is a very uncomfortable/ painful experience
+Race/Ethnicity Total I haven't felt sick I was worried about being exposed to others who might have COVID-19 I heard that it is a very uncomfortable/ painful experience

 Total 48 35 13 11

 Arab/Middle Eastern 1 0 0 1

 Asian 21 16 6 3

-Black/African American 16 11 5 5
+Black/African 16 11 5 5

+American

 Hispanic/Latinx 7 5 0 1

 Native American 1 1 1 0

 White/Caucasian 2 2 1 1